Our Executive Director: Cheryl Coon

 She graduated from Bryn Mawr College magna cum laude in 1974; from Boston University School of Law cum laude in 1977; and from the University of Washington School of Law with a LL.M in 1981.
 During her thirty-eight years practicing law, she has litigated in state and federal courts and administrative tribunals; spent six years working on public policy issues in the United States Congress as legal counsel and staff director of committees of the Congress; practiced for a decade as a senior assistant attorney general in the Oregon Attorney General’s office; and taught as an adjunct at the Lewis and Clark Law School.

 Cheryl previously chaired the Disability Law Section of the Oregon Bar and is the immediate past chair of the Environmental Law Alliance Worldwide, a past member of the Board of the Brain Injury Alliance of Oregon and a past founding member of the Children's Diabetes Network.
 Cheryl presents frequently on disability issues, most recently at the Oregon Health Sciences University Psychiatry Grand Rounds (2015); the Oregon Vocational Rehabilitation Department Annual In-Service (2014); the Oregon Women Lawyers Association (2014); and the Joint Conference of the Oregon Trial Lawyers Association and the Brain Injury Association of Oregon (2014).
-She has published numerous articles.
+She has published numerous articles; a partial list is available here.

 Awards and Recognition: